198d/cv/index.rst

 :Location: Chicago, IL

-* Worked on 2 man team to develop frontend (*HTML*, *Javascript*, *CSS*, *JSP templating*) for taxonomy project that served all major newspaper websites
+* Worked on 2 man team to develop frontend (*HTML*, *Javascript*, *CSS*, *JSP templating*) for project that served the companies major newspaper websites

 Education